BIGJRA/BIGJRA.github.io/rejuv.md

 to spice up your early game movesets, but it’s up to you.

-The attendant on the left is the lotto corner lady, who’ll pick one number a day and check if it matches your Pokémon’s, like in the official games.
+The attendant on the left is the lotto corner lady, who’ll pick one number a day and check if it matches your Pokemon’s, like in the official games.
 The prizes are as follows:

 Loto Attendant